Cirrhipathes: Distribution

-Commonly found in tropical and subtropical areas, these corals are part of the reefs in the Indian and Pacific oceans, at depths greater than 50 m.
+Commonly found in tropical and subtropical areas, these corals are part of the reefs in the Indian and Pacific oceans, sometimes as shallow as 15 m but often at depths greater than 50 m.
 Long and unbranched, Cirrhipathes species are attached to coral reefs.

 Description

 Like all corals, Cirrhipathes species are made of and covered by polyps.
 These polyps are responsible for providing defense and feeding mechanisms in the form of stinging structures known as nematocysts.
 These structures, which are present in their tentacles, are fired at preys or predators.
 The characteristic barbed-wire-like appearance of Cirrhipathes species is the result of their inability to completely retract their polyps.
 They can grow up to more than three meters in length.

 Corals in this genus have different ways of obtaining nutrients.
 While some species obtain nutrients from their mutualistic interaction with photosynthetic zooxanthellae, others obtain their food by simply capturing small floating animals with their tentacles.
-In addition to this, wire corals being carnivorous organisms should be fed on small, meaty items such as baby brine, rotifers, cyclop-eeze, fish eggs, and other zooplankton feeds.
+When kept in aquariums, wire corals being carnivorous organisms should be fed on small, meaty items such as baby brine, rotifers, cyclop-eeze, fish eggs, and other zooplankton feeds.

 From their interaction with the zooxanthellae, the Cirrhipathes obtain essential molecules and in return, protection and access to sunlight are provided to the zooxanthellae.
 Furthermore, important habitats that house numerous species of marine organisms are formed by these corals.
 It is even believed that the survival of two species of shrimp depends entirely on these corals.